coozila/dragonflydb/docs/SETUP_CLUSTER_3_5.md

+I apologize for the confusion.
+Here’s the updated documentation reflecting the current configuration, focusing on the use of a single variable for the mcrouter configuration and removing any references to multiple configuration files.

 ### Intermediate DragonflyDB Cluster Setup Documentation

 ## Overview
 This document outlines the setup of an intermediate DragonflyDB cluster using Docker, Docker Compose, and mcrouter.
 The cluster consists of 5 DragonflyDB instances and 3 mcrouter instances, designed to provide a robust caching solution for production environments.

 **DragonflyDB** is a modern, high-performance in-memory database and cache designed as an alternative to Redis and Memcached.
 It addresses some of the limitations of traditional in-memory solutions by offering better scalability and optimized resource usage.

 ### Key Features of DragonflyDB